My New Homepage

 3) You’ll notice that the main header and banner at the top of screen takes up a tremendous amount of unnecessary screen real-estate.
 In the middle is a huge Google search box — this is redundant space for me as I use the Google Toolbar (mostly to check website search optimization and Pagerank.)
 If you have a monitor that has a resolution above 1900 wide, any personalized graphics you have in there also gets cut-off which makes it look even worse.
 There’s a simple solution for this — remove it entirely.
 And no, the Google devs do not want to make life easier for you (I don’t think it’s intentional), so you have to find a workaround.

-The solution is quite simple — download and install this free extension called Greasemonkey.
-Don’t worry — you don’t need to do anything else.
-You also really don’t need to know what it does — it just makes other things work…: https://addons.mozilla.org/en-US/firefox/addon/748
+The solution is quite simple – download and install this free extension called Greasemonkey.
+Don’t worry – you don’t need to do anything else.
+You also really don’t need to know what it does – it just makes other things work…: https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/

-Then install this extension as well ‘iGoogle Header Remover’: http://userscripts.org/scripts/show/24339
+Then install this extension as well ‘iGoogle Header Remover‘: https://en.wikipedia.org/wiki/IGoogle

 Problem solved.

 4) You may want to customize your actual page now.
-In the upper-right hand corner of your iGoogle homepage is a button which reads ‘Add Stuff».’
+In the upper-right hand corner of your iGoogle homepage is a button which reads ‘Add Stuff>>.’
 Click that and you can add various items to your homepage.
 I include the weather forecast, calendar and time, my abbreviated Facebook feed, the NPR Radio, my personal bookmarks, the news I like to read, articles, and gadget-related websites.
-I’m still not finished — I may add a Google Voice so I can text message people for free.
+I’m still not finished – I may add a Google Voice so I can text message people for free.
 Have fun adding what you like.

 At the beginning of this article, I included a screenshot of my browser window after having made all of these changes.
 Keep in mind, I have a 24″ monitor set to 1900 pixels wide for graphics works– so you may have to scroll through the image in order to see the full page.

-5) You may notice that I have an extra column — four instead of the three.
+5) You may notice that I have an extra column – four instead of the three.
 Again, the Google devs don’t want to make life easy for you and they don’t provide this as an option.
-If you like your three columns — keep it that way.
-If you don’t and want to squeeze in four columns instead, then read this article: http://www.mickschroeder.com/2009/06/howto-add-4th-column-in-igoogle/
+If you like your three columns – keep it that way.
+If you don’t and want to squeeze in four columns instead, then read this article: https://en.wikipedia.org/wiki/IGoogle

 6) Last but not least, you’ll notice a thin column on the far-left which takes up precious screen real-estate.
 I don’t use the Google Chat function.
 The rest of the stuff there is also redundant.
 Google should provide this column as optional, but they don’t.
-So if you want to remove it, install this extension called ‘iGoogle Tab Remover’: https://addons.mozilla.org/en-US/firefox/addon/10113
+So if you want to remove it, install this extension called ‘iGoogle Tab Remover’: https://en.wikipedia.org/wiki/IGoogle

 And that should be about it.
 Any time you want to add additional content to the page, just disable the ‘iGoogle Tab Remover’ — Upper toolbar: ToolsDisable iGoogle Tab Remover and reload your page.
 Enable it again when you think you’re all set.